-Safeguarding is the process by which the proposed route or location of a government project is protected from conflicting development.
+Safeguarding is the process by which the proposed route or location of a project can be protected from conflicting development.

 The existence of a Safeguarding Direction will be declared by the local planning authority in response to searches of the local Land Charges register.
 Crossrail also provides a facility to identify postcodes located on the safeguarded route.